 VR grew steadily in 2018.
 Standalone headsets like the VIVE Focus and Oculus Go tapped into a new market segment and brought new people to the platforms.
 The heavy-hitters like the Oculus Rift and HTC VIVE kept swinging, while the PlayStation VR led in terms of hardware sales (with rumors of a new headset coming in the future).
-Upcoming VR headsets will build on these foundations.
-In case, VR in 2019 is gearing for another bruising battle for dominance.
+And the Oculus Quest is a stellar system, with a lot of great games and experiences available.

 And the future looks bright; according to ABI Research, the enterprise VR training market may make US$6.3 billion in 2022, as one example.